rgcv/libcgal-julia/README.md

 under `.github/scripts`.
 This is also used in CI and for publishing artifacts on release.
 It can also be built manually, albeit discouraged since setting up the required dependencies may be an arduous task.

+Currently, two shared libraries are being built: One with inexact constructions, i.e., using the `Exact_predicates_inexact_constructions_kernel` linear kernel, and another with exact constructions, i.e., using the `Exact_predicates_exact_constructions_kernel_with_sqrt`, each library being respectively suffixed with `_inexact` and `_exact`.

 ## Using `build_tarballs.jl` (recommended)